-The plaintiff argues that he should have been informed again by the defendant at the time of booking or at the latest in the booking confirmation or in the invoice that he had booked a flight to San Jose in Costa Rica.
-The defendant had breached its duty to inform as the operator of an internet portal.
+The plaintiff argued that he should have been explicitly informed by the defendant, either during the booking process or at the latest in the booking confirmation or invoice, that he had booked a flight to San Jose, Costa Rica.
+The plaintiff contended that the defendant, as the operator of an online portal, had breached its duty to inform.
 The plaintiff claimed the difference between the travel prices for the originally booked flights and the subsequently booked flights to the USA.

 The competent single judge of the 34th Civil Chamber dismissed the action.